 Remember, meal planning looks different for different people.
 Decide how many meals you want to cook per week, how many meals you will eat out, and which meals you will rely on convenience foods.
 This will all be dependent on your schedule and lifestyle; you do not have to cook every meal!

 A lot of people choose to focus their energy on dinner.
 Dinner leftovers also make great lunches.

 You might have to prepare several lunches depending on your household.
 Do you pack your kid’s lunch?
 Do you take lunch to work?
-Sandwiches, salads, and grain bowls packed with fresh fruit and veggies are easy lunch options.
+Sandwiches, wraps, salads, and grain bowls packed with fresh fruit and veggies are all easy lunch options.